stoermelder/vcvrack-packone/docs/midikit/SCRIPTING.md

 ### Send an all-notes-off when the script unloads

 `rack.onUnload()` runs right before the script's state is torn down — the script is being replaced, the module is reset, or the module is removed from the patch.
 It's the only reliable place to clean up notes a script left sounding, since nothing runs afterward to release them.
-It never runs on a plain patch save (see [Persistence](#persistence) for the hook that does: `rack.onSave()`).
+It never runs on a plain patch save — a save is not a lifecycle event at all (see [Persistence](#persistence): a save just writes out whatever `rack.setConfig()` last published).
 Note the JavaScript version assigns it to the `rack` object — `rack.onUnload = function() {...}` — like the other hooks (see [Hooks and predefined objects are resolved once, at load time](#hooks-and-predefined-objects-are-resolved-once-at-load-time)).

 JavaScript:
 ```js